Al-Biruni: The Great Father of Indology

 Document various streams of water and other natural phenomena.
 These descriptions are essential to modern historians because they used Al-Biruni’s study to locate some destinations in modern India.
 Historians could make analogies, deducing that some regions disappeared and were replaced by different cities.
 We were also able to locate most of the monuments, which legitimise Al-Biruni’s contributions and inform them of modern history and archaeology.

-The neutral statement made by Al-Biruni on Hinduism was unprecedented for its time.
-He indicated his complete objectivity in writing, and his distance from bias, as an accurate historian should be.
+Al-Biruni’s neutral statement on Hinduism was unprecedented for its time.
+He indicated his complete objectivity in writing and his distance from bias, as an accurate historian should.
 Al-Biruni documented everything about India as it happened.
 He indicated his distrust of some of the accounts he had received from the native Indians but tried to be as accurate as possible.

 His works resembled a magical, peaceful, neutral island amid a world teeming with swords, burnt cities, and plundered temples.
-Al-Biruni’s writings were poetic, which diminishes their historical value by the standards of modern times.
+Al-Biruni’s writings were poetic, diminishing their historical value in modern times.
 Its lack of descriptions of battles and politics makes the picture incomplete.
 However, some cite al-Biruni’s writings to verify historical information from other sources that may need to be clarified or whose accuracy needs to be better.

 His Legacy